Most of you tuned in for my recent posts on essential oils in which I talked about:

 - NOW oils

-Garden Essentials, and on and on.My head really started to spin with all of the phone calls and notes I was taking, but I started with just the 7 listed above and went from there.
+- North American Herb and Spice, and on and on.My head really started to spin with all of the phone calls and notes I was taking, but I started with just those listed above and went from there.

 There are a TON of essential oils companies out there.
 After writing this series I felt like I really opened a can of worms, but these are the companies that I started with.
 Hang with me – it gets pretty interesting from here on out.